security-force-monitor/research-handbook/source/units_positionings.rst

 Unit Positioning: Summary of claim attributes
 *********************************************

-The table below summarises the following dimensions of Unit Positioning claims:
+The table below summarises the following dimensions of ``positioning`` claims:

  - Attribute label: a human readable label for the attribute
  - Attribute name: a unique machine-readable name for the attribute, used during data capture